Flower Show Schools Objectives

-Flower Show School is not only for prospective flower show exhibitors and judges, but also for all garden club members and all persons interested in floral design and horticulture.
+Flower Show Schools are not only for prospective flower show exhibitors and judges, but also for all garden club members and all persons interested in floral design and horticulture.

 Horticulture curriculum consists of basic general information on proper gardening techniques from seed/plant selection to plant culture and control of problems.
 Information is also presented on cultural needs of specific perennials, annuals, trees and shrubs, as well as fruits, vegetables and nuts and how to grow superior container plants.